pragzz1238/Personal-Expense-Tracker/README.md

-# Business Demand Estimation Using Classification Based Prediction Model
+# Personal Expense Tracker

-This is a web application that utilizes Random Forest and K-Means Clustering for predicting laptop demand and employs an ARIMA model for forecasting future sales.
-The project is built using HTML, Bootstrap, Flask, MongoDB, and Jupyter Notebook.
+The Personal Expense Tracker is a software application designed to provide complete management of expenses.
+This project is deployed in integration with IBM Cloud and utilizes a combination of Flask, HTML, JavaScript, Bootstrap, SQL, Sendgrid, Docker, and Kubernetes.

 ## Table of Contents